 Analyzing this information regularly will give you the confidence and direction to develop strategies that will steer you to a more prosperous future, meeting the ever-changing needs of your audience on an ongoing basis.

 c) Willingness To Pay (WPS)

-Our final market research analysis example KPI is based on how willing customers are to pay for a particular service or product based on a specific set of parameters.
+Our final market research example KPI is based on how willing customers are to pay for a particular service or product based on a specific set of parameters.
 This dynamic visualization, represented in an easy-to-follow pie chart, will allow you to realign the value of your product (USPs, functions, etc.) while setting price points that are most likely to result in conversions.
-This is a market research presentation template that every modern business should use to its advantage.
+This is a market research presentation template that every modern organization should use to its advantage.

 Why Do You Need Market Research Reports?

 As the adage goes, “look before you leap“ – and that is exactly what a research report is here for.
 As the headlights of a car, they will show you the pitfalls and fast lanes on your road to success: likes and dislikes of a specific market segment in a certain geographical area, their expectations, and readiness.
 Among other things, a research report will let you:

 - Get a holistic view of the market: learn more about the target market and understand the various factors involved in the buying decisions.
 Getting a broader view of the market lets you benchmark other companies you do not focus on.
 This, in turn, will empower you to gather the industry data that counts most.
 This brings us to our next point.